Home Restaurants

 author avatar Steven Lindsey

 When a happy hour menu reads like “$1 off all drinks” or “free popcorn from 5 to 6 p.m.,” the phrase “sad sip session” feels more appropriate.
-It’s fair to say Dallasites are on the hunt for happy hours that offer a great deal, food and drink specials, and sometimes the best chance to experience an otherwise out-of-reach restaurant without breaking the bank.
-And if you’re lucky, some that have such a great food-drink balance that you might be able to skip dinner altogether.
+Dallasites love happy hours that offer fantastic food-and-drink specials, especially because sometimes happy hour represents the best chance to experience an otherwise out-of-reach restaurant without breaking the bank.
+And if you’re lucky, some have such a great food-drink balance that you might be able to skip dinner altogether.

 Revelers Hall

 New Orleans knows how to stage a great happy hour, and this Bishop Arts District favorite effortlessly captures the essence of the Big Easy.
-Enjoy half off all food, including flatbreads, wings, and boards; plus boozy drinks from $5-$7.
-Stick around afterward for live music.
+Rather than a limited happy hour selection, choose any food and beverage items from the full menu and get an automatic 25% discount.
+Stick around afterward for live music, which typically begins at 7 or 8 p.m.
 Monday-Friday, 4-7 p.m., 412 N. Bishop Ave., Dallas, revelershall.com

 The Hampton Social